 25. Legio I Italica, as per an engraving, the sovereign Nero gave this unit its hawk and different norms on 20 September 66.
 This is affirmed by the Greco-Roman scholar of history Cassius Dio, who confirms that this unit was established by Nero.
 Nero had enlisted these legions, which comprised uniquely of warriors six-foot-tall and over, for a mission in Armenia and the Far East, as a development to the successful missions of the Corbulo in previous years.
 Nero nicknamed the new unit "the phalanx of Alexander the Great", which reflects the task he believed he needed to tackle in East.
 In any case, as destiny would have it, half a month later, another army, XII Fulminata, was crushed in Judaea, and war broke out inside the Roman realm.
 The extended Caspian endeavor never occurred.

 Kidadl has lots of great names articles to inspire you.
-If you liked our suggestions for Roman legion names and are interested in learning more about warriors, armies and ancient socieities, then why not take a look at something different like this list of the best female knight names for fierce female warrior characters, or this list of the top Ancient Greek last names with meanings.
+If you liked our suggestions for Roman legion names and are interested in learning more about warriors, armies and ancient socieities, then why not take a look at something different like this list of the best Gaul names or female knight names for fierce female warrior characters, or this list of the top Ancient Greek last names with meanings.

 The Kidadl Team is made up of people from different walks of life, from different families and backgrounds, each with unique experiences and nuggets of wisdom to share with you.
 From lino cutting to surfing to children’s mental health, their hobbies and interests range far and wide.
 They are passionate about turning your everyday moments into memories and bringing you inspiring ideas to have fun with your family.